sourdough bread recipe for beginners

 - At 12:30 p.m.
 Perform sixth and final set of turns.
 Cover and return to warm place to finish bulk fermentation, untouched.

 - At 2:00 p.m.
 PRESHAPE: Gently transfer dough to a well-floured surface.
 Using a well-floured bench scraper or knife, divide dough into two equal pieces.
-Use floured hands to gently but quickly shape each piece of dough into a tight round (see post for full description on preshape).
-Cover dough with bowls and let rest on counter for 30 minutes.
+Use floured hands shape dough into boule (see post for full description on how to preshape).
+Cover dough with bowls or plastic wrapand let rest on counter for 30 minutes.

 - Cover each basket with a plastic bag; use a clip to seal bag.
-Let dough rest in bags at room temperature 20 minutes, then transfer to refrigerator for an overnight proof.
+Let dough rest in bags or covered with plastic wrap at room temperature 20 minutes, then transfer to refrigerator for an overnight proof.

-- Just before baking, remove one dough from refrigerator and plastic bag.
+- Just before baking, remove one dough from refrigerator and uncover.
 Place a sheet of parchment paper and a cutting board on top of basket.
 Carefully invert basket with cutting board so dough lands on parchment paper.
 Remove basket.
 Use a bread lame to score top of dough.

 - At 8:30 a.m.
 BAKE: Using oven mitts, carefully slide dough on parchment paper to shallow side of combo cooker.
 Place deep side of combo cooker on top to seal.
-Reduce oven temperature to 500 degrees F. Bake covered 20 minutes.
-Reduce oven temperature to 450 degrees F. Bake covered another 10 minutes.
-Using oven mitts, remove top of combo cooker and return to oven rack in oven to keep hot.
-Bake bread uncovered another 25-30 minutes until a deep golden brown (an instant thermometer should read an internal temperature of approximately 210 degrees F).
+Reduce oven temperature to 450 degrees F. Bake covered 30 minutes.
+Using oven mitts, remove top of combo cooker or Dutch oven and return to oven rack in oven to keep hot.
+Bake bread uncovered for another 25-30 minutes until a deep golden brown (an instant thermometer should read an internal temperature of approximately 210 degrees F).
 Transfer bread to a cooling rack to cool completely, about 1 hour 30 minutes.
 Repeat with second loaf.

 Hi – Thanks for this series as I’m on a sourdough journey at the moment as well!
 I have 2 questions for your Q & A.